cryspen-ext/testify/README.md

  - most of the functionality is implemented
  - most of the contract of the PoC are going through (all but those with contracts with universally quantified types)
- - there is no CLI, no input language
- - there are bugs
  - there is a begining of error handling, but I need to improve that
  - types are infered via hax